Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/intro_big_data_and_hadoop/README.md

     -   LogStash from the ELK stack is able to index the data collected from the log collectors to ElasticSearch
-    -   if the log collectors deliver data to some distributed store like AWS S3 or Azure DataFactory, it's possible to use serverless functions to apply necessary transformations and push the data to ElasticSearch again or time series database or elsewhere
+    -   if the log collectors deliver data to some distributed store like AWS S3 or Azure Blob Storage, it's possible to use serverless functions to apply necessary transformations and push the data to ElasticSearch again or time series database or elsewhere
--   there are various platforms that combine powerful querying, visualisation, and alerting capabilities in one box
+-   there are various platforms that combine powerful querying, visualization, and alerting capabilities in one box
     -   Kibana from the ELK stack
     -   Grafana
     -   AWS QuickSight